python-can-define-radio/python-course/classroom_activities/ex_5a_for_loops.md

 # Modify the previous example to ask the user how many "Hello"s to print.

-# 14
+# 14a
 # Construct the following pattern using a `for` loop.
+# Let the user specify how many rows to print.
+# AAAAA
+# AAAAA
+# AAAAA
+# AAAAA

+# 14b
+# Construct the following pattern using a `for` loop.
-Let the user specify how many rows to print.
+# Let the user specify how many rows to print.
 # A
 # AA
 # AAA